 Discover the APS Museum

-With each show, you will also discover innovative works and projects created by contemporary visual artists, musicians, poets, or performers who interpret the historical themes and objects on view and connect them to relevant issues in the world today.
+With each exhibition, you can also enjoy imaginative programs that interpret the historical themes and objects on view and connect them to relevant issues in the world today.

 What’s ‘Philosophical’ about the Museum?

 In 1743, when Benjamin Franklin and his friends decided to establish the American Philosophical Society (APS), they studied the natural world and called themselves natural philosophers.
 Now we’d call them scientists.
 But the word “philosophical” stuck.

 For more than 270 years the APS has gathered and preserved a rich collection that traces American history and science from the Founding Fathers to the computer age.
 It includes scientific specimens and instruments, patent models, portraits, maps, art works, rare books, and over thirteen million manuscripts.

 The Museum resides in Philosophical Hall, completed in 1789.
 Now a National Historic Landmark, it was once home to Charles Willson Peale’s famed natural history and portrait museum–the first successful museum in the nation.

 The APS Museum is located in Philosophical Hall, 104 South Fifth Street, Philadelphia, PA 19106.
 For directions and hours click here.